Breach of confidence in English law: Circle of confidence

 A duty of confidentiality can be imposed on those told confidential information, and a select group of people being informed of information does not vitiate confidentiality.
 In contrast to Lenah, Jane Doe v ABC (Doe) found information obtained by the broadcaster to be confidential.
 A woman had been sexually assaulted, with the broadcaster obtaining knowledge of this information from the remarks of the trial judge.
 Legislation banned publishing of details likely to 'identify a person against whom a sexual offence is alleged to have been committed.
 The effect of such legislation gave the information a private character.
 Justice Hample found that the nature of the information, the circumstances whereby the broadcaster became aware of this information, and the effect of the legislation each created an obligation of confidence but that in combination all three created "powerful circumstances importing an obligation of confidence".
 So, a breach of confidence was established.
 English courts had been establishing a need for reform some years prior to Lenah.
-In Campbell v MGM Ltd, the House of Lords refuted the previous requisite for a pre-existing arrangement of trust and confidence, instead holding an obligation arises whenever a person receives information they know or ought reasonably to have known is confidential.
+In Campbell v MGN Ltd, the House of Lords refuted the previous requisite for a pre-existing arrangement of trust and confidence, instead holding an obligation arises whenever a person receives information they know or ought reasonably to have known is confidential.
 The Court in Lenah applied these English developments, finding confidence in this case was not impacted merely because the woman at hand had informed friends and family she had been sexually assaulted.
 In such circumstances, a duty of confidentiality had been imposed, and disclosure in such a manner did not vitiate the confidentiality of information allowing others to breach such confidentiality.